nullcap/infra-k3s/argocd/README.md

-# ArgoCD Migration
+# ArgoCD Migration with External Secrets + Vault

-This directory contains the ArgoCD configuration for migrating from FluxCD to ArgoCD.
+This directory contains the ArgoCD configuration for migrating from FluxCD to ArgoCD with External Secrets Operator (ESO) and HashiCorp Vault for secret management.

 ## Directory Structure